Important Note

 Gilman Scholarship

 The IFR may not accept Federal Financial Aid on your behalf, including funds from the Benjamin A Gilman Scholarship.
-If you are a recipient of a Gilman Scholarship, ask your school to accept the funds on your behalf and disperse to you or to the IFR.
+If you are a recipient of a Gilman Scholarship, ask your school to accept the funds on your behalf and disburse to you or to the IFR.
 Many schools, but not all, will agree to do so on your behalf.